The only recruiter who exclusively places Founding AEs

 You're ready when the motion is repeatable — meaning you can explain to someone else why a deal closed, and you're confident a different person could run the same process and get a similar result.
 If you're still figuring it out yourself, hiring someone to figure it out for you usually doesn't work.
 The full checklist is in this article.

 Traditional recruiters optimize for placement speed and fees.
 This is an operator search.
-I get deep on the product before approaching a single candidate, run a structured process designed to surface the right person rather than the fastest yes, and stay involved through onboarding via RepReady.
+I get deep on the product before approaching a single candidate, run a structured process designed to surface the right person rather than the fastest yes, and stay involved through the early ramp.
 The candidates come from a vetted network — not a cold LinkedIn filter.
+RepReady is available as an optional structured onboarding add-on for founders who want a formal program.

-RepReady is a 30-day structured onboarding program built from your specific business — your deals, your buyers, your wins and losses.
+RepReady is an optional add-on to the search engagement.
+Once you have found the candidate you want, RepReady builds a structured 30-day onboarding program from your specific business — your deals, your buyers, your wins and losses.
 I conduct stakeholder interviews to pull the institutional knowledge out of the founder's head, then organize it into two hours per week covering the five areas that determine whether a new rep ramps in 30 days or 90.
 The AE enters a process, not a blank page — and the founder's calendar stops being the onboarding plan.

 Almost always the same reasons: the role was unclear before the search started, the motion wasn't repeatable enough to hand off, and there was no onboarding structure once they joined.
 The rep spent their first quarter asking questions nobody had time to answer.
-It's rarely the wrong person — it's that nobody set the person up to succeed.
-That's what this engagement is designed to fix.
+Sometimes it is the wrong person.
+But often the right person fails because nobody set them up to succeed.
+That's what this engagement is designed to address.

 Because candidates come from a vetted network rather than a cold search, the process moves faster than a traditional recruiting engagement.
 Most searches reach an offer within six to ten weeks.
 The preparation work — product review, assets review, process design — happens in parallel with sourcing, so we're not adding time before the search begins.